dadusig/threads-os/README.md

 * Process Synchronization using counting semaphores

 **Multithread synchronization (multithread_{1,2}.c)**:
-* Creation of multiple threads with diffrent parameters
+* Creation of multiple threads with different parameters
 * Mutual exclusion using mutex locks
 * Thread synchronization using barriers